 Practicing ABA since: April 2009

-How did it start?: I initially planned to be a Music Therapist during my undergrad, but decided to take a different route midway through, and ended up completing my B.A in music and psychology.
+Humble beginnings: During my undergrad, I studied to be a music therapist.
 After graduation, I applied for a 1-year working holiday visa to Ireland, an experience that cemented my love for (mostly solo) travel.
-Back in Toronto, I decided pursue Music Therapy again, however, this time, focusing on the "therapy" part rather than the "music" part.
-I enrolled in a 1-year post graduate course called Autism and Behavioural Sciences at George Brown College.
-As I learned more about behavioural principles and how the human behaviors are formed and shaped, I became completely engrossed in this field of study.
-After graduation, I worked part-time job as a social skills worker at the Geneva Centre for Autism in Toronto.
-That's how it began!
+Back in Toronto, I decided to pursue further education to acquire more skills to be a music therapist, with a focus on the “therapy” part.
+I enrolled in a 1-year post graduate course called Autism and Behavioural Sciences.
+As I learned more about behavioural principles and how human behaviours are formed and shaped, I became completely engrossed in this field of study.
+After graduation, I worked part-time job as a social skills worker at the Geneva Centre for Autism in Toronto, and it all progressed from there!

 (fun fact: I played violin during my music years at Laurier.)

-Favourite part of being a Behavioural Therapist: I love teaching and empowering all my Learners to be more independent and fostering good habits - but I would say my specialization would be teaching functional communication to non-verbal and pre-verbal Learners, and providing excellent parent training/coaching.
+Favourite part of being a Behavioural Therapist: I love teaching and empowering all my Learners to be more independent and fostering good habits - but improving functional communication to non-verbal and pre-verbal Learners, and providing excellent parent training/coaching are my passions.

 Which is better, freelance or working in an agency?: Both have their pros and cons!
-Being freelance have allowed me to make my own schedule and agreement directly with the client, while being a part of a company/agency of professionals allows for constant mentoring opportunities and exposure to different ways of teaching, which has helped me become a better behaviour therapist!
+Freelance work have allowed me to make my own schedule and agreement directly with the family, while being a part of an ABA agency allowed for constant mentoring, support, and sharing of ideas from co-workers, which has helped me become a better behaviour therapist!

 Are you Board Certified?
-I am not currently a Board Certified Behaviour Analyst (BCBA) but am receiving regular mentorship from a dedicated BCBA in the UK.
-I must stress that finding the right Behaviour Therapist/Analyst who is confidant, knowledgeable, and willing to work with the family's individual needs, regardless of certification, is the most important factor to a successful intervention!
+I am not currently a Board Certified Behaviour Analyst (BCBA) but am receiving regular mentorship from a dedicated BCBA-D in the UK.
+Finding the right person who is confidant, knowledgeable, and willing to work with the family's individual needs, regardless of certification, is the most important factor to a successful behaviour program!

 What languages can you speak?